eProsima/vulcanexus/docs/rst/tutorials/core/qos/mutable/mutable.rst

 The first prerequisite is to have Vulcanexus Humble installed (see `Linux binary installation <https://docs.vulcanexus.org/en/latest/rst/installation/linux_binary_installation.html>`_ or `Linux installation from sources <https://docs.vulcanexus.org/en/latest/rst/installation/linux_source_installation.html>`_).

 Also before starting this tutorial, you should be familiar with creating a workspace and creating a package, as well as familiar with parameters and their function in a ROS 2 system.
-We recomend to first complete the following tutorials:
+We recommend to first complete the following tutorials:

     * :ref:`Modifying Ownership and Ownership Strength QoS Policy <tutorials_qos_ownership_ownership>`